Thousands of African students are stuck in Ukraine | DW | 24.02.2022

 Nigerians point to the differing approaches of Morocco and Egypt in the lead up to the Russian invasion.

-Morocco's government called on its citizens two weeks ago to leave Ukraine as soon as possible, while the head of the Egyptian community in Ukraine, Ali Farouk, said a week ago that authorities in Ukraine and the Egyptian embassy were coordinating the return home of Egyptian students.
+Two weeks ago, Morocco's government called on citizens to leave Ukraine as soon as possible, while the head of the Egyptian community in Ukraine, Ali Farouk, said last week that authorities in Ukraine and the Egyptian embassy were coordinating the return of Egyptian students.

 Africans make up more than 20% of Ukraine's international students, studying in many different towns and cities throughout the country.
 Many are attracted by the country's good technical and medical schools combined with relatively low fees.

-These students are also expressing their fear for their safety as explosions were heard in several parts of the country, including Kyiv, the second largest city of Kharkiv and the Black Sea port of Odessa on Thursday.
+These students are also expressing their fear for their safety as explosions were heard in several parts of the country, including Kyiv, the second-largest city, Kharkiv, and the Black Sea port of Odesa on Thursday.

 Zimbabwe doesn't have an embassy in Ukraine.
-Its closest diplomatic representation in the German capital, Berlin.
+Its closest diplomatic representation is in the German capital, Berlin.

-"We have called the ambassador of Zimbabwe in Berlin and she said she is organizing something.
+"We have called the ambassador of Zimbabwe in Berlin, and she said she is organizing something.
 Right now we don't have any protection.
 We can't get out through any border.
-My appeal is to evacuate us," Charuvira told DW.
+My appeal is to evacuate us," Charuvira said.

 The Nigerian Embassy in Kyiv on Thursday advised Nigerian nationals living in Ukraine to "remain calm but be very vigilant and be responsible for their personal security and safety."

-Richard, a Nigerian living in Kyiv, is trying to follow that advice.
+Richard, a Nigerian living in Kyiv who asked that his full name not be used, told DW that he is trying to follow that advice.

-He can see people packing their belongs into cars and fleeing their homes, said Richard, who prefers not to use his last name.
+He said he could see people packing their belongs into cars and fleeing their homes.

-He told DW that many hope to head west through Ukraine, away from the border to Russia, in an attempt to reach safety on the Polish border.
+Richard said many people hoped to head west, away from the border with Russia, in an attempt to reach safety on the Polish border.

 But he doesn't want to follow their example.

-"I will stay indoors," he told DW.
+"I will stay indoors," he said.
 "The roads are unsafe.
 My advice is to stay home.
 It's not good to make decisions when you are in a panic mode," he said.

 He wouldn't even venture out to buy necessities, he said, as the "queues in front of shops and pharmacies are endless."